Snow visits Seattle and Portland amid major West Coast wintry wallop

 Borth noted that totals varied across the metro due to “mesoscale banding,” during which precipitation intensity can fluctuate greatly over only five or 10 miles.

-Snow also came down in Portland, Ore. — a trace on Christmas and 0.7 inches Sunday.
-Portland is located on the Columbia River on the northern fringes of the Willamette Valley, with warmer, drier conditions in the lowlands making it tougher to get accumulating snows.
+Snow also came down in Portland — a trace on Christmas and 0.7 inches Sunday.
+Portland is on the Columbia River on the northern fringes of the Willamette Valley, with warmer, drier conditions in the lowlands making it tougher to get accumulating snows.

 “The worst has passed us.
 It started Saturday night,” explained Gerald Macke, a meteorological technician at the Portland Weather Service office.
 “The Portland metro area didn’t really get a lot … maybe an inch.
 You get west or east or mostly south, there was quite a bit more.
 Four to six inches wasn’t unusual toward Salem or Eugene.”

-Salem proper picked up around four inches, with a half-foot east of town along the N. Santiam Highway.
+Salem proper picked up around four inches, with a half-foot east of town along the North Santiam Highway.
 Eugene was solidly in six-inch range.

-“If you get to the higher elevations, we have the Cascades to the east,” said Macke.
+“If you get to the higher elevations, we have the Cascades to the east,” Macke said.
 “You go up 800 feet or something and you might have eight or 10 inches.
 For the Coastal Range to the west, you go up 500 feet and you’re around six inches.”
 The snow was highly elevation-dependent, with marginal surface temperatures in the valleys.

 Onshore flow generates extreme Sierra Nevada snows